 You can meet the English requirement with your upper secondary studies with any of the following:

-If you graduated 2014 or later, English as B2 language, with a minimum of 5 courses.
+If you graduated 2014 or later, 5 completed courses of English as B2 language.

 You can also demonstrate that you meet the English language requirement through certain university studies, or an internationally approved English test.